Daily Show Prep: Wed, Dec. 14

 Teacher Goes Off On Middle School Student Who Caught Him Watching Threesome Porn

-The mother doesn’t believe was actual sex being shown, but maybe the precursor to a sex scene that sets the origin story and plot.
+The mother doesn’t believe there was actual sex being shown, but maybe the precursor to a sex scene that sets the origin and plot.

 11 Year-Old ‘Dancing Trumps’ Banned From School Talent Show After Complaints (Video)